harusamei/zebura/README.md

 <img src="image.png" width="100" height="100">
 In the fast-paced world of business, having quick and efficient access to your data is crucial.
 Whether you're analyzing sales trends, tracking inventory, or generating reports, you need a reliable tool that can retrieve the information you need, when you need it.
 This is a smart Query Tool – TalkQ， You can straight talk with your data.

+TalkQ is a platform for retrieving data from a database User-friendly interface built with Chainlit Utilizes OPENAI as its Language Learning Model (LLM).

 ## Features

 * *Advanced Query Capabilities*